 It pays to have a dedicated person maintaining and managing your hosting plan.
-Sunshine Design can host and maintain your site for $320 per year. $120 covers the server space, and $200 covers a few hours per year to keep the website well oiled and backed up.
+Sunshine Design can host and maintain your site for $330 annually (indexed annually).
+Half of the cost covers the server space, and half covers an hour or two or so per year to keep the website well-oiled and backed up.

-Advert ideas use a premium geek package across the many sites we manage.
+Sunshine Design uses a premium geek package across the many sites we manage.
 I regularly back up and maintain your site with any significant updates to your design.
-If the site goes down or gets hacked for any reason, we have hard copies of the data stored in 2 locations.
-The cost of the data hosting at this level can cost hundreds of dollars and many person-hours per year.
-Still, we pass that onto you for a lot less because we manage a few sites under a premium plan separated into individual c-panels.
+If the site goes down or gets hacked, we have hard copies of the data stored in 2 locations.
+The cost of data hosting at this level can cost hundreds of dollars and many person-hours per year.
+Still, we pass that on to you for a lot less because we manage a few sites under a premium plan separated into individual c-panels.

 What should I include in my website?

 Sites are flexible and easy to edit, but you should carefully consider your title and description as a starting point.
 Your call to action/contact details and key messages for the home page is vital as this is the prominent page people will find on search engines.
 On the individual pages, relevant headings that tie in with a well thought out google description and title will help lead customers to niche topics and help with SEO.